Abdulsarhan/emacsconfig/README.md

 You need to have a nerd font for the icons to render correctly.

-If you're using a good linux distro, you can just type the following to get a list of all the nerd fonts that you can install.
+If you're using a good linux distro, you can just type the following to get a list of all the nerd fonts that you can install:
 ```
 sudo pacman -Ss nerd fonts library
 ```